 7.4.
 Nomination: Nominations for the Distinguished Faculty Advising Award may be submitted by university faculty, staff, administrators, students and/or alumni/ae.
 Any nominator may nominate only one (1) candidate for this award in a given academic year.
 The letter of nomination, signed by the nominator(s), shall identify the nominee, and shall provide a brief rationale for the nomination.
 Nomination letters are due at the Academic Senate Office.

 7.5.
-Evaluation Criteria: A record of excellent and committed service, including the significance of the nominee’s impact on students’ success, and demonstrated skills in areas of advising.
-The quality of performance will be the primary consideration.
+Evaluation Criteria: A record of excellent and committed advising and mentoring, including the significance of the nominee’s impact on students’ success, and demonstrated skills in areas of advising.
+The quality of performance will be the determining factor.

 7.6.
 Submission: Candidates who accept their nomination shall submit an application and the required materials to the Academic Senate Office.